Lunara-Al/LunaraAI/replit.md

     - Automatic fallback to simulation mode if Stripe unavailable
     - Current limitation: Stripe checkout may encounter connection issues; simulation mode works perfectly for testing
     - To use real Stripe checkout: Ensure STRIPE_SECRET_KEY is exactly as shown in Stripe Dashboard (sk_test_* or sk_live_*) with no extra characters
 - **Video Generation Parameters:** Supports customizable video length (5s, 10s, 15s), aspect ratio (1:1, 16:9, 9:16 with platform labels), and an optional style input.
+Reference images and styles are now available to all membership tiers (including Basic).

 ### Feature Specifications
 - **Video Generation:** Users input text prompts to generate 10-second cosmic ASMR videos with autoplay and looping.